Free Word is run by a small, dedicated staff led by Director Rose Fenton.

 Sophie Wardell, Programme Producer

 Sophie graduated in English Literature from Exeter University and began work as box office manager of a major Edinburgh Fringe Festival theatre venue.
 She moved to the Arts and Humanities Research Council (AHRC) in Bristol in the ‘Knowledge Transfer’ team and worked on projects to take humanities research outside of University contexts into business and the creative industries.
-In 2010 Sophie began work in the Literature team at the British Council, and for the last two years Sophie has delivered an international programme of literature activities, author events, workshops, seminars, residencies and spoken word programmes.
+In 2010 Sophie began work in the Literature team at the British Council, and worked to deliver an international programme of literature activities, author events, workshops, seminars, residencies and spoken word programmes.
 Sophie worked on partnerships and programmes across EU Europe, Wider Europe, Sub-Saharan Africa and the Caribbean, and managed a number of key projects including literature activity around the 2014 Commonwealth Games and the current World War One literature centenary programme.
+Sophie became Programme Producer for Free Word in April 2015.